-Replies to Readers’ Questions and Comments
+Replies to Readers’ Questions, Comments, and Critiques

-“Watercooler” Conversations
+Our Employees’ “Watercooler” Conversations

-You are the reason we are working.
-We feel that, for everyone, lives are based on people listening to and talking with people, exchanging ideas and information.
-So for us this website is a conversation.
-We get lots of comments and questions from you.
+We get lots of comments and questions from you, and a few critiques, too.
 Usually you ask that your emails and inquiries be kept private.
 You don’t want your name up in lights anywhere.
 You just have a question and would like an answer.
 If you ask us for such privacy, we honor your request and never identify you.
 If your question is especially good and the answer would help many others, we might use your question, completely anonymously, as a topic on the site or in our free monthly Newsletter.

-Some of You Feel That You’re Easily Identifiable
+Sometimes You Feel That You’re Easily Identifiable

 It comes up rarely, but on occasion we get a question from you and you fear that just the way your question is stated, just your question’s content, could give away who you are to your family and friends.
 So, when you request it of us, we just write back to you and answer your question.
 We then never post anything from you anywhere.